 MS Electrical Engineering

 Thesis and non-thesis options are available for the M.S.
 Electrical Engineering.
 For a non-thesis degree, a minimum of 30 semester hours of course work is required.
 Thesis options require 30 credit hours of which six credits of ECE699 shall be devoted to individual study with a member of the graduate faculty.
 This work must culminate in the preparation of a written thesis on a significant problem of common interest, and an oral defense of the thesis.
 Students completing a thesis must also complete one credit of Responsible Conduct of Research training.
 At the advisory committee’s or Graduate Coordinator’s discretion, this credit may be substituted for one of the 6 required thesis/dissertation credits (ECE699).

 To obtain a masters degree in Electrical Engineering, a student must have at least a GPA of 3.0 for all courses taken as a graduate student.
 In both the non-thesis and thesis options, at least 15 credit hours must be ECE credit hours.

 Normally no more than 6 credits of ECE400 level course work will be acceptable for graduate credit.
-In addition, no more than one ECE599 and two ECE598 courses may be taken toward fulfilling the requirements for a Master of Science degree in Electrical Engineering.
+In addition, no more than three credits of ECE599 may be taken toward fulfilling the requirements for a Master of Science degree in Electrical Engineering.
 ECE 699 cannot be counted as credits in the non-thesis Master’s programs.
 Degree candidates may also choose to take courses in Mathematics, Physics, Chemistry, Computer Science and other disciplines which are consistent with his/her program goals.

 Details about courses, graduate school policies, and schedules are available in the UMaine Graduate Catalog.